 Superficial talk accounts for the bulk of our day, yet it’s the least satisfying.
 People need to be seen, understood, and felt.
 Expressions of true thoughts and feelings are reserved for intimate communication, but this type of connection is lacking in an environment that discourages openness.

-The desire to avoid uncomfortable conversations often override our desire for connection.
+The desire to avoid uncomfortable conversations often overrides our desire for connection.
 We rationalize our silence with excuses like “My saying anything won’t help anyway,” or “Maybe I’m over-reacting.”
 So, rather than take the risk of meaningful dialogue, we default to the rote answer of “fine.”

 This leads to nothing but trouble – and the third type of communication – which is behavioral.
 When someone can’t express vulnerable thoughts and feelings, they may instead act out.
 Ignoring feelings and trying to “let it go” doesn’t work.
 It’s like slapping on a Band-Aid.
 You can cover up the injury, but it’s still there.
 Getting infected.